-- 1. Remove the two screws (M2.5x5) that secure the left-display hinge to the palm-rest and keyboard assembly. - 2.
-Open the left-display hinge at an angle of 90 degrees. - 3.
+- 1. Remove the two screws (M2.5x3.5) that secure the right display hinge to the I/O board and palm-rest and keyboard assembly. - 2.
+Open the right display hinge at an angle of 90 degrees. - 3.
 Peel the tape that secures the I/O-board cable to the I/O board. - 4.
 Open the latch, and disconnect the I/O-board cable from the I/O board. - 5.
 Open the latch, and disconnect the fingerprint reader-cable from the I/O board. - 6.
 Disconnect the coin-cell battery cable from the I/O board. - 7.
-Remove the screw (M2x3) that secures the I/O board to the palm-rest and keyboard assembly. - 8.
+Remove the two screws (M2x3) that secure the I/O board to the palm-rest and keyboard assembly. - 8.
 Slide and lift the I/O board off the palm-rest and keyboard assembly.